System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Low Complexity Algorithm Design

 \subsubsection{Trade-off between transmit and circuit power minimization}

 If ADC and DAC's power consumption versus sampling rate curves are very flat, our algorithm selects all good channels in the network.
 If ADC and DAC's power consumption vs. sampling rate curves are very steep, our algorithm selects the channel with the best link gain.
-Power consumption vs. sampling rate curves of commercial ADC and DAC's fall between these two extreme cases.
-In this setting, our algorithm selects a subset of channels where spectrum span is determined by the trade-off between transmit power and circuit power.
+In a practical setting with commercial ADCs and DAC, our algorithm trades off between transmit and circuit power.